JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-images-resources.md

 Only files that are a part of the application are considered as resources.

-You can also load remote files from the internet using a URL.
+You can also load remote files from the internet using their URL.
 To load them, use special libraries:

 * [Compose ImageLoader](https://github.com/qdsfdhvh/compose-imageloader)
 * [Kamel](https://github.com/Kamel-Media/Kamel)
 * [Ktor client](https://ktor.io/)

+## What's next?

+Check out the official [demo project](https://github.com/JetBrains/compose-multiplatform/tree/master/components/resources/demo) that shows how resources can be handled in a Compose Multiplatform project targeting iOS, Android, and desktop.